-A-level: ABB including a science subject (biology, human biology, chemistry, physics or applied science)
+A-level: ABB including a science subject (biology, human biology, chemistry, physics, maths or applied science)

 We consider all A-level subjects for the remaining grades, except general studies or critical thinking.

 GCSE: 5 A*-C, including maths, English and science - or new grading 4-9.